jfrog/trainings/course-2/lab-4/README.md

 > * [official documentation for Policies](https://jfrog.com/help/r/xray-rest-apis/policies-v2)
 > * [official documentation for Watches](https://jfrog.com/help/r/xray-rest-apis/watches)

-1. Create a new Project role named **Security Champion** role which can't create polices but can manage watches & reports
+1. Create a new Project role named **Security Champion** role which can't create polices but can manage watches & reports(you can use role-api-def.json if you prefer API)
 2. Create a Xray Global security policy
 3. Create a Xray Project watch configured with any repositories in the Project and the above Security policy